dart-lang/language/working/augmentation-libraries/feature-specification.md

 passes through the shared library declaration namespaces for the top-level instances themselves.

+It is a compile time error for both a static and instance member of the same name to be defined on the same type, even if they live in different lexical scopes.
+You cannot work around this restriction by moving the static member out to an augmentation, even though it would result in an unambiguous resolution for references to those members.

 ## Syntax

 The grammar changes are fairly simple.
 The grammar is modified to allow an